 Visitor Attractions in Dumfries and Galloway

-Guests staying at on of the three Kirkennan Estate's Holiday Cottages The Lodge, The Mews and Woodsedge Cottage will enjoy our central location in Dumfries and Galloway.
+Guests staying at on of the three Kirkennan Estate's Holiday Cottages will enjoy our central location in Dumfries and Galloway.
 You will be well placed to visit a number of beautiful beaches on the Solway Coast, historic sites such as castles, prehistoric ruins or stately homes, beautiful gardens that take advantage of the gulf stream influenced mild climate, characterful local towns and villages and nature reserves.
 There are also many local pubs and places to eat as well as a wealth of local hikes, walks and places to cycle.
 For the more active three of the 7-Stanes mountain bike routes are within easy reach.
 Fishing, golf and boating are also available locally.
 There are a range of art galleries and studios open to the public along with numerous other attractions.

 01556 600 438 or 07896 337 firstname.lastname@example.org